-We’re looking for enthusiastic interns and volunteers to support our events in London, DC and New York, as well as those who can work remotely to pull together transcripts and reports based on our events.
+We’re looking for enthusiastic voluntary interns to support our events in London.
 While we can’t, regrettably, afford to pay, we do offer a level of opportunity and responsibility that you simply won’t find elsewhere.

-We know many international students are looking to gain some work experience, however, we are looking for interns who can at least commit 6 months for up to an hour a day, depending on the role.
+We know many international students are looking to gain some work experience, however, we are looking for interns who can commit for at least 6 months.

 While we cannot currently offer any form of remuneration for your time, we can offer access to all our events and opportunities to speak to our senior fellows – which includes specialists in topics such as Cyber Security and Media Relations.
 Therefore, this role may suit a student or early career professional who is looking for opportunities for professional development within this sector.